3dem/relion/README.md

 in Polish to save processing time.
 Currently you have to manually modify trajectory STAR files to do this (not officially supported).

-Another useful tool is `relion_eer_to_tiff`, which renders an EER movie into a compressed integer TIFF.
+Another useful tool is `relion_convert_to_tiff`, which renders an EER movie into a compressed integer TIFF.
 Due to the different meanings of the gain reference for EER and TIFF, you have to take the inverse of the EER gain reference yourself before processing the resulting TIFF files.
-This functionality might be merged into `relion_convert_to_tiff` in future.
+The tool performs this conversion when the EER gain reference is specified in the `--gain` option.

 ## Installation